-The View from Nowhere was co-commissioned by Arts at CERN/ FACT (Foundation for Art and Creative Technology, Liverpool)/Le Lieu Unique.
+The View from Nowhere was co-commissioned by Arts at CERN/ FACT (Foundation for Art and Creative Technology, Liverpool)/Le Lieu Unique, Nantes, France.

 Special thanks to:

 Arts at CERN

 Engineers and technicians of the Large Magnet Facility CERN and CERN workshop

 Lucy Harris Editor